softchoice-corp/sc-bootcamp-devops-gc/docs/lab_2.md

 gsutil versioning set on gs://${PROJECT_ID}-${RAND}-tfstate
 ```

-5. In GitHub, edit the `backend.tf` file and update the `bucket` to the Cloud Storage bucket that was just created (E.g., `sc-gc-devops-bootcamp-tfstate`).
+5. In GitHub, edit the `backend.tf` file and update the `bucket` to the Cloud Storage bucket that was just created (E.g., `sc-gc-devops-bootcamp-37n0lbypedb8e-tfstate`).

 Example: